ee-todd/ee-ai-tool-guidance/tool-guidance/aws-bedrock-summary.md

-# Amazon Bedrock – Summary Report
+# Amazon Bedrock – Summary

 This is a high-level summary of the [detailed report](aws-bedrock-detailed-todd.md)